 - Planning content structure: introduction (purpose, preview), body (main points, evidence), conclusion (summary, closing)

-- Practicing delivery (voice, pacing, body language, visual aids)
+- Practicing delivery (voice, pacing, pitch)

 - Encourage rehearsed, audience-ready delivery, not reading from notes.